 - Gather all the ingredients.

-For serving the rice ball, keep 6 shiso leaves aside (they will be placed under the rice ball later).
+- For serving the rice ball, keep 6 of the 10–12 shiso leaves (perilla/ooba) aside to place under the rice balls later.
 Roll up the rest of shiso leaves and cut into julienned strips.

-- Add shiso leaves and roasted white sesame seeds in the bowl of steamed rice.
+- Add the julienned shiso leaves and 2 tsp toasted white sesame seeds to a bowl with 3 cups cooked Japanese short-grain rice.
 Using a rice scooper, fluff up the rice while you mix in shiso leaves and sesame seeds.

-Prepare a small bowl of water and a plate of kosher salt, roughly 2 to 3 tsp.
+- Prepare a small bowl of water and roughly 2 to 3 tsp Diamond Crystal kosher salt.
 Wet your palms with water, dip your fingers into the salt and rub some of the salt lightly onto your palms.
-Then using a rice scooper, scoop 1/6 portion of the steamed rice (you should be able to make 6 rice balls).
+Then, using a rice scooper, 1 portion of the steamed rice (you should be able to make 6 rice balls).

 - Gently form the rice into a ball shape, and then flatten top and bottom.
-It should look like a thick disk shape.
+It should look like a thick disc shape.

 - Cut the parchment paper to fit the bottom of your frying pan and place it on the pan.
-Brush the oil on the parchment paper.
-Place the rice balls and start cooking on medium heat.
+Brush some of the ½ Tbsp neutral oil on the parchment paper.
+Place the rice balls on the paper and start cooking on medium heat.
 Make sure to keep some distance between rice balls so they don’t stick to each other.

 - Cook the bottom of the rice for about 2.5 minutes.
-When it’s nicely brown, brush the oil on the top of the rice balls and flip to cook the other side for 2.5 minutes or until nicely brown.
+When it’s nicely browned, brush some oil on the top of the rice balls and flip to cook the other side for 2.5 minutes or until nicely browned.

-- When both sides are nicely brown, reduce the heat to low heat.
-Brush/spoon the sauce on top of the rice balls.
-And flip to cook the miso side for just 10-15 seconds.
-Then flip to brush the sauce on the other side and cook for 10-15 seconds.
+- When both sides are browned, reduce the heat to low.
+Brush or spoon the sauce on top of the rice balls.
+Flip to cook the miso side for just 10–15 seconds.
+Then, brush the sauce on the other side and flip to cook for 10–15 seconds.

 - MISO BURNS QUICKLY.
-Adjust the heat so miso won’t burn but still has a nice char.
-You can also use an oven, oven toaster, or broiler but make sure to keep an eye on it.
+Adjust the heat so the miso doesn‘t burn but the onigiri still has a nice char.
+You can also use an oven, oven toaster, or broiler, but make sure to keep an eye on it.